larry-athey/airhead/Instructions/uBoilermaker.md

 One exception to the operation similarities is that if you hold the Value+ button for at least 5 seconds after selecting Mode 3 and then press the Value- button at the same time, this will activate a PID autotuning procedure.
 Only perform this procedure if the boiler is filled to its full mark with water!
 This procedure can take 5 to 10 minutes to complete.

 _**NOTE:** If you are using an electric hot plate, you will want to bypass its internal temperature control dial or it will interrupt your power once you reach its maximum temperature.
-It's also recommended that you maintain good ventilation under it because most also have a thermal snap switch that will cut out if it overheats internally._
+It's also recommended that you maintain good ventilation under it because most also have a thermal snap switch that will cut out if it overheats internally.
+The μBoilermaker does not work with inductive cooktops!_

 ---